The Price of Political Expediency - November 7th, Hour 3

 Anyway, what's on your mind today?

-Well, yes, I concur with you, Sean.
+Well, yes, I concur with you.

-The people of Utah will not stand for this.
+Sean, the people of Utah will not stand for this.

 The man has no integrity, and he's proven that time and time and time again.

-Um he's trying to turn the state blue, which will never happen.
+He's trying to turn the state blue, which will never happen.

-So, yes, I agree with you that everyone just needs to get out.
+So yes, I agree with you that everyone just needs to get out.

-And I and I'm thinking to myself, you're crazy.
+And I'm thinking to myself, you're crazy.

-You know, Mike Lee needs to run again.
+You know, Mike Lee needs to run again, though he made that promise not to run again.

-Though he made that promise not to run again, sometimes promises have to be broken, Sean, and I don't even recall that he made that promise.
+I don't even recall that he made that promise.

 I didn't know that that was even an issue.

-That's what I yeah, that's what I was thinking too.
+That's what I, yeah, that's what I was thinking, too.

 And I said, when did he make that promise?